monk-io/docs/_mkdocs/docs/monkscript/working.md

 ## Manifest files and project structure

-Monk keeps all its data, including templates in an internal tree-like data structure.
-Templates are stored as individual parts of that tree.
+Monk keeps all its data, including Kits in an internal tree-like data structure.
+Kits are stored as individual parts of that tree.
 YAML files are a human-friendly way to express tree-like structures and thus, we have used YAML as our primary input format.

 It is important to remember that since Monk doesn't work with those files directly, their source of origin and layout in the filesystem tree is arbitrary.
 This gives a lot of flexibility to the user and allows the user to choose the best organization strategy for a particular use case.